H2-data/Midwest_Medicare_Beneficiaries/README.md

 - What is the demand for Medicare advantage?
 - What kinds of people are in each state?

 The first question is the more challenging of the two, but the data does provide a solid answer.
 There are many different types of beneficiaries in the dataset, and each kind of beneficiary has a certain level of implied demand for Medicare Advantage.
 For example, someone in the MA_AND_OTH_BENES column might have lower demand, because as the column name implies, they already have Part C or other additional coverage.
-However, people in the A_B_ORGNL_MDCR_BENES column might have higher demand, since they only have Medicare Part A and B. The data clearly shows that people with Part A and Part B with no additional coverage are on the decline, while people with both kinds of coverage are on the rise as shown here:
+However, people in the A_B_ORGNL_MDCR_BENES column might have higher demand, since they only have Medicare Part A and B. The data clearly shows that people with Part A and Part B with no additional coverage are on the decline, while people with A, B and additional coverage are on the rise as shown here:

 <img width="1096" height="272" alt="image" src="https://github.com/user-attachments/assets/a6bbb156-ac63-4df4-a36f-ff1ea15636f3" />
 <br>